 As part of the Student Activities team, Kari serves as an advisor and resource to all CMC clubs and organizations.
-Additionally, she serves as the primary advisor to the College Programming Board (CPB) and helps to oversee the Bike Shop and The Cave.
+She serves as the primary advisor to the College Programming Board (CPB) and helps to oversee the Bike Shop.
+She also works with the CMC Orientation program, which includes the beloved WOA trips for incoming students.
 Originally she is from Arizona, but ventured to Texas to receive her Bachelors of Business Administration in financial consulting from Southern Methodist University.
 She earned her Master’s degree in Higher Education and Student Affairs from Baylor University.
 Having been raised in baseball parks she is always interested in attending any game within driving distance, even though her beloved Diamondbacks are a state away.
 She also has a deep love for movies, chocolate, and traveling to new places.

-Barbara contributes to CMC's vibrant residential experience by providing educational, social, and cultural programming to students living on campus.
-She also fosters individual well-being and a cohesive campus community by advising students, supervising Resident Assistants, and resolving misconduct issues.
-Although Barbara is a proud native of Los Angeles, she claims the Pacific Northwest as her second home.
+Bárbara contributes to CMC's vibrant residential experience by providing educational, social, and cultural programming to students living on campus.
+She oversees South Quad and the Apartments in particular in relation to housing operations and the Resident Assistant program.
+Outside of Residential Life, Bárbara fosters individual well-being and a cohesive campus community as an advisor of the first generation student support organization Generation: University and CMC’s Conte Scholars.
+Although a proud native of Montebello, CA, Bárbara claims the Pacific Northwest as her second home.
 She attained a Bachelor's of Arts in English from Reed College and a Master's of Education in Student Development Administration from Seattle University.
-Apart from venturing about on hikes and bike rides, Barbara's favorite activities include crafting, listening to podcasts, and cooking with friends.
+Apart from venturing about on hikes and bike rides, Bárbara's favorite activities include knitting/crocheting, solving jigsaw puzzles, and cooking with friends.

 Short bio coming soon!

-Ms. Keller assists the Dean of Students, the Director of the Center for Civic Engagement and oversees the Dean of Students Office.
+Ms. Keller assists the Dean of Students and oversees the Dean of Students Office.
 She serves as the primary contact on behalf of Dean Spellman and provides support in the daily operations of each department within the office.
+Cynthia manages the DOS motor pool, supervises the DOS Student Assistants and makes arrangements for Commencement.
 She earned her bachelor’s degree in Integrative Studies from Arizona State University.
 Stop by to see her anytime and you will always be greeted with a warm smile and a positive attitude, provided she has had her morning coffee and has a full candy bowl.

 Ms. Hughes provides assistance in the areas of Residential Life and Orientation, including room changes, meal plans, health insurance, and dorm damage.
 A native Californian, she is a graduate of Cal State Fullerton with a BA in Communication.
 She hopes you will drop by Heggblade if you have any questions regarding residential life.
 Even if you don’t have a question, stop by and visit ‘Wilson,’ the automatic red candy dispenser, which will cheerfully provide a handful of M&M’s, Skittles or jelly beans.